conventional-logs/conventionallogs.org/content/v0.0.1/index.md

   {
     "severity": "ERROR",
     "scope": "web-app",
-    "message": "could not save the user",
+    "message": "user was not saved",
     "timestamp": "2022-05-14T14:16:15+00:10",
     "fields": {
       "user_id": "646f7513-97e0-4225-a5bb-ff766a5998de",